The pitch-black cave tunnel through the limestone islet gets smaller and smaller.

 Outside one cave, agile local villagers climbed up rickety bamboo ladders to gather swallows’ nests from cliffs for bird’s nest soup, a prized delicacy.

 There was more too.
 Monkeys swinging in tree tops.
 Sandy coves beckoning.
 And other caves waiting to be explored…

 We’ve gone sea kayaking twice now on two separate visits to Phuket.

-Certainly Phuket is much more developed than it was, almost the Hawaiian equivalent of Maui or even Oahu.
+Certainly Phuket is much more developed than it was, almost the Thailand equivalent of Maui or even Oahu (in Hawaii).
 And, as mentioned, sea kayaking Phang Nga Bay has become so popular that many other tour operators also paddle visitors through the hongs.
-(Don’t expect “un-discovered” – you will meet paddlers from other tour groups.)

 But the experience still reveals a unique and special side of Thailand – and one not to be missed if visiting Phuket.